Authenticate

 • Users can only have one active card at a time.

-• Once a virtual smart card is created, it cannot be edited.
-Delete and create card.
+• Once a virtual smart card is created, it can’t be edited.
+Delete and create the card.

-• A PIN can be invalid up to 10 times.
-After the tenth try, the virtual smart card gets deleted.
+• A PIN can be invalid up to ten times.
+If it is invalid after ten tries then the virtual smart card gets deleted.

 • When you select derived credentials, the virtual smart card overrides a physical smart card.